yasd251/MonopolyBot/README.md

 # MonopolyBot

 A self-hosted, self-refereed Monopoly companion bot for Discord.
-Each channel hosts its own independent game — players manage their own turns, trades, and decisions while the bot tracks all state and renders a live board.
+Each channel hosts its own independent game.
+Players manage their own turns, trades, and decisions while the bot tracks all state and renders a live board.

 ## Setup